abinit/abinit/doc/tutorial/compilation.md

 The compilation procedure is very similar to the one we used for libxc.
 Note, however, that ABINIT needs both the **single-precision** and the **double-precision** version.
-This means that you need to configure, build and install the package twice:
+This means that you need to configure, build and install the package twice.

+To build the single precision version with, use:

 ```sh
 ./configure --prefix=$HOME/local --enable-single